helendaisy/milestone-band-project/README.md

 ### Code

-- CSS code for customising Navbar taken from <https://colorlib.com/wp/forums/topic/customizing-mobile-hamburger-menu-color-size-text/> and then edited.
+- [Hamburger Menu](<https://colorlib.com/wp/forums/topic/customizing-mobile-hamburger-menu-color-size-text/>) ~ CSS code for customising Navbar edited from here.

-- Code to embed YouTube video on the media.html page taken from <https://stackoverflow.com/questions/25228056/responsive-iframe-using-bootstrap> and then edited to suit.
+- [HTMLcolorcodes](https://htmlcolorcodes.com/color-picker/) ~  used to obtain hexadecimal/rgba/hsl values of colours and decide on the theme colors for the site.

-- Code for carousel of gallery images on index.html page taken from <https://getbootstrap.com/docs/3.4/javascript/#carousel> and then edited to suit.
+- [YouTube Embedding](https://stackoverflow.com/questions/25228056/responsive-iframe-using-bootstrap) ~ Code to embed YouTube video on the 'media.html' page taken and edited to suit.

-- Documentation for additional support with media queries and navbar reviewed on the following pages <https://getbootstrap.com/docs/3.3/css/#grid-media-queries> and <https://getbootstrap.com/docs/3.3/components/#navbar>
+- [Carousel](https://getbootstrap.com/docs/3.4/javascript/#carousel) ~ Code for carousel of gallery images on 'index.html' page taken and then edited to suit.

-- Tips for sending a the footer link to the subscription section of the home page <https://stackoverflow.com/questions/15481911/linking-to-a-specific-part-of-a-web-page>
+- [Media Queries](https://getbootstrap.com/docs/3.3/css/#grid-media-queries) and [Navbar](https://getbootstrap.com/docs/3.3/components/#navbar) ~ Documentation for additional support with media queries and navbar.

-- README structure inspiration taken from Anna Greaves Slack Lead <https://github.com/AJGreaves/portrait-artist/blob/master/README.md>
+- [README structure](https://github.com/AJGreaves/portrait-artist/blob/master/README.md) inspiration taken from Anna Greaves Slack Lead.

 The content of this Website is for educational purposes only.